Andrepereira2001/feup-rc-2021/proj2/experiments/experimentsReport.md

 ping while in tux24 -> ping 172.16.20.1 (pinging to tux23)

-## What are the ARP packets adn what are they used for?
+## What are the ARP packets and what are they used for?

 ARP stands for `Address Resolution Protocol` so the objective of the protocol is to buil the map table that asigns the received IP to the the respective MAC address.
 In the following image we can visualize the occurence of one ARP request.
 ![ARP-example](./img/ARP-example.png)